TIE fighter: Cultural impact

 A TIE fighter model used in filming the climax of Star Wars sold at auction for $350,000, and another TIE fighter from the film sold at auction for $402,500.
-Fans built a 16-foot-by-20-foot, 1,000-pound TIE fighter float to commemorate Star Wars' thirtieth anniversary as part of the 2007 Gala Parade in Crystal Lake, Illinois.
-A Wired editor's creation of a TIE fighter model out of Starbucks cups and stirrers prompted the magazine to create a contest for its readers to submit their own art out of similar Starbucks material. io9 mocked the variety of TIE fighters in the franchise, listing four TIE models on its list of the eleven "silliest" Star Wars ships.
+A Wired editor's creation of a TIE fighter model out of Starbucks cups and stirrers prompted the magazine to create a contest for its readers to submit their own art out of similar Starbucks material.
+The TIE Fighter (Japanese: タイファイター) obstacle was used in the 32nd to 35th competitions of Sasuke (also known as Ninja Warrior).
+Competitors must prop their hands and feet against a set of glass panels that much resemble to the two hexagonal wings of a TIE fighter, position themselves and slide down a track to reach the safety platform at the other side.

 Kenner released TIE fighter and TIE interceptor toys during the original Star Wars trilogy's theatrical release, and Kenner's die-cast TIE bomber is a rare collector's item.
 Hasbro also released TIE fighter, TIE bomber, and TIE interceptor toys.
 Both Kenner and Hasbro also manufactured TIE fighter pilot action figures.
-Lego manufactured TIE fighter, TIE bomber, TIE interceptor, TIE defender, and TIE advanced models.
+In 1994, LucasArts released the TIE Fighter flight simulator, which casts the player as an Imperial pilot flying a variety of TIE starfighters.
+TIE starfighters and their variants are also playable in third- or first-person perspectives in several other Star Wars titles.
 Decipher and Wizards of the Coast published various TIE starfighter and TIE-related cards for the Star Wars Customizable Card Game and Star Wars Trading Card Game, respectively.
 In 2012, Fantasy Flight Games released Star Wars: X-Wing Miniatures Game, a miniatures game with pre-painted and to scale miniature X-wings and TIE fighters.
-In 1994, LucasArts released the TIE Fighter flight simulator, which casts the player as an Imperial pilot flying a variety of TIE starfighters.
-TIE starfighters and their variants are also playable in third- or first-person perspectives in several Star Wars titles.

-In Sasuke (also known as Ninja Warrior), TIE Fighter (Japanese: タイファイター) was a obstacle that introduced in the 32nd competition as the second obstacle in the First Stage.
-Competitors must prop their hands and feet against a set of glass panels that much resemble to the two hexagonal solar energy-collecting wings of TIE Fighter, position themselves and slide down a track to reach the safety platform at the other side.
-Due to the expiration of the license before the 36th competition, the TIE Fighter was renamed the Wing Slider (Japanese: ウィングスライダー), and was redesigned to reflect this.
+Lego manufactured multiple TIE models.

+In 2005, an American Army officer suggested that modern soldiers needed to be more like "TIE fighters" by using small team, high mobility, and swarming tactics.
+He contrasted this approach against expensive, behemoth "Death Star" approaches.
+Director Louis Leterrier used TIE fighter sounds in the audio mix of Fast X (2023).

+Various scientists and engineers have subjected TIE fighters and other Star Wars craft to aerodynamic studies.
+The original TIE fighter and its variants rate poorly for aerodynamic viability, with those results rationalized with explanations that atmospheric factors plays no role in space travel, and that Star Wars fighters can use repulsorlifts and deflector shields to give themselves better flight profiles in an atmosphere.
+Given current technology levels, it will take significant time for real-world equivalents to match the performance of the TIE Fighter's 'laser' cannons and ion engines, while the anti-gravity technology it uses to fly has yet to be invented.